lesfleursdelanuitdev/ligneous-gedcom/README.md

 **GEDCOM Go is a research-grade genealogy toolkit for people who want to understand, validate, and explore family history at scale — from a single family tree to entire communities.**

 It helps you find relationships, detect duplicates, understand data quality, and export meaningful subsets — without hiding complexity or making unsafe assumptions.
-Whether you're researching your own family (10K–200K individuals) or studying whole populations (500K–5M individuals), this tool provides the precision and safety that serious genealogical research requires.
+Whether you're researching your own family (50 to at most 50K individuals) or studying whole populations (500K–5M individuals), this tool provides the precision and safety that serious genealogical research requires.

 **Stable for Serious Genealogical Research** — Built with Go for performance and reliability, supporting the full GEDCOM 5.5.1 specification.